 Webinar: Bringing unparalleled resilience to the Santa Barbara region via a Community Microgrid – Thursday, July 25, 2019

-This one-hour webinar took place on July 25, 2019 and provided an overview of the Clean Coalition's Goleta Load Pocket Community Microgrid Initiative.
+This one-hour webinar took place on July 25, 2019 and provided an overview of the Clean Coalition's Goleta Load Pocket Community Microgrid.

-This webinar introduced the Clean Coalition’s Goleta Load Pocket Community Microgrid Initiative (GLPCM), which will deliver an unparalleled trifecta of economic, environmental, and resilience benefits to the transmission-vulnerable, disaster-prone Santa Barbara region.
+This webinar introduced the Clean Coalition’s Goleta Load Pocket Community Microgrid (GLPCM), which will deliver an unparalleled trifecta of economic, environmental, and resilience benefits to the transmission-vulnerable, disaster-prone Santa Barbara region.
 The Goleta Load Pocket (GLP) spans 70 miles of California’s coastline and is named after the Goleta Substation, which serves as the GLP’s only connection to California’s transmission system.

 The GLPCM is being staged to provide 100% renewables-driven resilience in any case of the highly vulnerable transmission grid that serves the GLP going out — whether due to fire, landslide, earthquake, terrorist attack, or the Public Safety Power Shutoffs (PSPS) anticipated by Southern California Edison (SCE).
 The initial building blocks of the GLPCM will begin with indefinite renewables-driven backup power for critical community facilities like fire stations, emergency recovery & sheltering, and vital water & communications facilities.
 Along the way, the GLPCM will showcase the grid of the future

 The webinar took place on Thursday, July 25, at 11am-noon PT.
 The Clean Coalition’s Executive Director, Craig Lewis, presented.

 This webinar featured: